Nobody should be denied the freedom to work and provide for themselves and their families just because of who they are.

 Unfortunately, too many bosses, corporations, and agencies deny or force people out of jobs simply because we are transgender or gender nonconforming, causing tremendously high rates of unemployment and underemployment in our communities.
 Transgender Law Center supports working people in their efforts to get and stay employed no matter how they express their gender.
 We combat workplace discrimination by providing information about the law, as well as about how to file a discrimination complaint with state, federal, and local agencies.
 We also educate employers about their legal obligations to create workplaces free from discrimination and harassment.

-Know Your Rights: Transgender People at Work
+Know Your Rights: Transgender Employment Law in CA

 Model Employer Policy